 Dec 112019

-The difference between an alternating current and a continuous current is that the continuous current flows only on one direction.
-The alternating current circulates first in one direction and then on the opposite one, repeating this process continuously.
+The difference between an alternating current and a direct current is that a direct current only flows in one direction.
+Alternating current circulates in one direction, then the opposite direction, and repeats this process continuously.

-This voltage (and current) varies continuously, and we can use the formula: V = Vp x Sin(Θ) to know the voltage at a specific time.
-Note: Θ = wt = 2πft, where:
+This voltage and current vary continuously, and we can use the formula V = V_p x sin(Θ) to determine the voltage at a specific time.
+V = V_p x sin(Θ) to determine the voltage at a specific time.
+Note: θ = wt = 2πft, where:

 • π = 3.1416